-You should also seek medical advice if any of these symptoms occur after using an OTC hearing aid.
+You should also seek medical advice if any of these symptoms occur after using an OTC HA."

-Studies show that the average person waits for approximately seven years1 after the onset of symptoms before seeking professional hearing help.
-An increasing number of studies are also confirming that untreated hearing loss is associated with poor health outcomes, including an increased risk of depression,2 falls,3–4 and earlier onset of cognitive decline.5–6 One goal of OTC hearing aids is to provide better access to lower-cost hearing aids, which might be pursued sooner by some individuals.
+Studies show that the average person waits for approximately 7 years1 after the onset of symptoms before seeking professional hearing help.
+An increasing number of studies are also confirming that untreated hearing loss is associated with poor health outcomes including an increased risk of depression2, falls3-4, and earlier onset of cognitive decline5-6.
+One goal of OTC HAs is to provide better access to lower-cost hearing aids which might be pursued sooner by some individuals.

-Although OTC hearing aids may be a good first step in getting people situational hearing help earlier, when an individual needs a more customized solution, or when the degree of hearing loss increases, an audiologist should be involved to create a comprehensive plan of care.
+While OTC HAs may be a good first step in getting people situational hearing help earlier, when an individual needs a more individualized solution, or when the degree of hearing loss increases, an audiologist should be involved to create a comprehensive plan of care.

-You may want to consider offering OTC hearing aids as part of your practice to connect the individual to your practice sooner rather than later.
-Alternatively, you may want to provide information on your website and the opportunity to be seen in your clinic if an individual needs support with an OTC hearing aid that they have already purchased.
+You may want to consider offering OTC HAs as part of your practice to connect the individual to your practice sooner rather than later.
+Alternatively, you may want to provide information on your website and the opportunity to be seen in your clinic if an individual needs support with an OTC HA that they’ve already purchased.
 Again, this is one way to connect individuals to your practice.
 You want to be identified as the source of trusted information in all things related to hearing health and hearing assistance.

 Hearing Testing Questions

-It is clear from all current federal proposed rules that audiologists should be able to dispense OTC hearing aids.
-It is not clear whether given the other constraints on audiological practice imposed by states whether you, as an audiologist, will be required to provide a hearing test prior to dispensing OTC hearing aids.
-As the regulations evolve, be sure to verify your state regulations.
+It is clear from all current federal proposed rules that audiologists should be able to dispense OTC HAs.
+It is not clear whether given the other constraints on audiological practice imposed by states whether you, as an audiologist, will be required to provide a hearing test prior to dispensing OTC HAs.
+Be sure to verify your state regulations.